openjs-foundation/cross-project-council/governance/IP_POLICY_GUIDANCE.md

 ## Getting help

-If you have a question about this policy or how to implement it, please reach out to [legal-questions@lists.openjsf.org](mailto:legal-questions@lists.openjsf.org).
+If you have any questions about this policy or need assistance with its implementation, please contact the [OpenJS staff](mailto:operations@openjsf.org).

 [IP Policy]: https://ip-policy.openjsf.org
 [DCO]: https://developercertificate.org